MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/database.md

 Connect to a database and execute a SQL statement.

-To execute an SQL query use the **Execute SQL statement** action.
+To execute an SQL query, use the **Execute SQL statement** action.
 Begin by providing a valid connection to the respective database.
 Select the desired option in the **Get connection by** property.
 You can either provide an **SQL connection variable** (you can create one by using the **Open SQL connection** action) or by providing the **Connection string**.
 Then input the SQL query you want to execute in the **SQL statement** property.
 You can also modify the timeout seconds of the action or leave the default option (30 seconds).

 ### Input parameters